 The Course Enhancement Grant is designed to support the enhancement of an existing UConn ECE course.
 Applicants should apply for opportunities that would not usually be funded by the district, but will leave a lasting mark on the course and/or the student experience.

 Professional Recognition Awards

-These Professional Development Awards recognize excellence for all populations in the UConn ECE Community – Instructors, Site Representatives, principals, Faculty Coordinators, and researchers.
+These Professional Recognition Awards recognize excellence for all populations in the UConn ECE Community – Instructors, Site Representatives, principals, Faculty Coordinators, and researchers.
 These are peer- and student-nominated awards.

 UConn ECE Instructors attend conferences that promote their UConn classes and concurrent enrollment as a dynamic model for education.
 While funding is not guaranteed, conference presenters and attendees can apply to the UConn ECE Program Office to help offset some of the costs.
 Request funding.